Supporting Children and Families during the COVID-19 Pandemic

 These tips and ideas help children identify emotions when faces, the most expressive feature, is covered by a mask.
 Parents can use these strategies to let children know that behind the mask, a kind and warm expression is still there!

-Resources to Support Families Experiencing Housing Instability (Head Start ECLKC)
+FAQs About Serving Families Experiencing Homelessness (Head Start ECLKC)

 Finding affordable housing was challenging for many families before the COVID-19 pandemic.
 However, due to the pandemic, families now increasingly face rental debt, evictions, and the loss of basic housing security.